Should You Stay On Property at Walt Disney World? 2026 Perks, Pros & Planning Tips

 🎢 7-Day Advance Lightning Lane Selections

-Starting in 2025, all Disney Resort Hotel guests receive free admission to Blizzard Beach or Typhoon Lagoon on their check-in day—no park ticket required!
+Returning for summer of 2026, all Disney Resort Hotel guests receive free admission to Blizzard Beach or Typhoon Lagoon on their check-in day—no park ticket required!

 Valid year-round in 2025